 Usually, only some of the coefficients rij are nonzero, depending on the crystal symmetry and the orientation of the coordinate system with respect to the crystal axes.
 For example, for lithium niobate (LiNbO3) or lithium tantalate (LiTaO3), which belong to the symmetry group 3m, the non-zero coefficients for the commonly used coordinate system are r12 = −r22 = r61, r13 = r23, r33, r42 = r51.
 For application of these materials e.g. in Pockels cells for electro-optic modulators, the largest tensor element (r33) is often used.
 Its magnitude is of the order of 30 pm/V for LiNbO3, with some wavelength dependence.
 Most other nonlinear crystal materials (e.g. BBO) have significantly lower electro-optic coefficients of a few pm/V, whereas some electrically poled polymers exhibit substantially higher values than LiNbO3.

+The equation describes the change of n−2, rather than directly the change of the refractive index.
 As the index changes are usually small, the approximation

-is often used.
+(based on a first-order Taylor expansion) is often used.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.